Home

 Gua Tempurung was opened as a show cave in 1998.
 A 1.6 km river passage runs through the cave, but the total cave length is more than 4.5 km.
 The cave is fitted with walkways, stairs and electric lighting.
 There are a variety of tours of diferent lengths and degress of difficulty.
 Gua Tempurung is one of the best caves in the Peninsula with a series of huge chambers and some fine formations.

-Unfortunately, despite access being controlled whereby everyone is supposed to enter with a guide, the cave still suffers from litter.
+Unfortunately, despite access being controlled whereby everyone is supposed to enter with a guide, the cave still suffers from graffiti and litter.
 Even the debris from the workmen is dumped in the cave.
+The graffiti and rubbish problem is getting worse, see Archives 2014.

 left click for larger picture